alemarco96/DECAF/CONFIGURATION_GUIDE.md

 The index phase is configured using the provided `index.properties` file.
 In the top part of the file, the user of DECAF must set:

-- `[int] launch.num_threads` The number of CPU threads to use to speed-up code execution.
+- `[int] launch.num_threads` The number of CPU threads to use to speed up code execution.
 - `launch.corpus` Which [CorpusParser](README.md#corpusparser) to instantiate.
 - `launch.indexer` Which [Indexer](README.md#indexer) to instantiate.

 ### Detailed Components Configuration

-Most components also requires to set some additional parameters.
+Most components also require setting some additional parameters.

 #### CorpusParser